microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/colorado/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* Any Coloradan who is at least 16-years-old is now eligible to the Pfizer vaccine; any Coloradan over 18-years-old can receive either the Modern or the Johnson and Johnson and vaccine.
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/connecticut/state_name